Zara-18-z/RHGAN-Portfolio/README.md

 - Installing Tensorflow:
     - https://www.tensorflow.org/install

+Once you have conda, you can easily set up the required environement to run this project by using our [Environement.yaml] file which can be used to create the same environement as the one we used to run develop and run this project.
+You can run the following command to use the environement:

+    ```Python
+     Conda env create -f environement.yaml
+    ```
 ## Code Documentation
 To run the artwork generator software you should follow the following steps:
 - First thing you should do is donwload one of the following datasets from this DropBox link or the Mega link and put the folder titeled [Data_NPY_Files] in the same directory as the GAN.py file: